wp-plugins/ewww-image-optimizer/readme.txt

 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * throttling: ability to specify number of images to optimize in a batch via bulk optimize, and seconds between batches
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.
+* huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
+See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
+If you would like to help translate this plugin in your language, post a thread on the support forums.

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8